RyanBodenstein/FFA_at_CEBAF/CEBAF/OptiM/Spreader/Option1/README.txt

 This is the first option, based on calcuations from the spreadsheet.
+The spreadsheet is included as well.
+If you want to use the spreadsheet, you must allow iterative calculations in your Excel settings, or it won't work.